 Kitsap County District Court at (360) 337-7033 for more information.

-Divorces and Domestic Partnerships: No blood tests, witnesses, birth certificates or divorce decrees are required to apply for a marriage license in Kitsap County.
+Divorces and Domestic Partnerships: No blood tests, witnesses, birth certificates or divorce decrees is required to apply for a marriage license in Kitsap County.
 If either party was previously married, or has a registered domestic partner, he/she needs to meet the requirements of the state in which he/she was divorced or registered.
 Divorces obtained in Kitsap County must be finalized and filed with the Clerk’s office before application for marriage can be made.